 Memory loss is not just about forgetting something.
 It is much more than that for your loved ones.
-Go through my tips and suggestions to make the best of a not so good situation.
+Would you mind going through my tips and suggestions to make the best of a not-so-good situation?
 For more helpful tips, check out the rest of the website.
 Also, check out my store that offers more information on how to conquer thinking and feeling.
-Finally, it can be difficult to attend to your loved one with constipation, but it’s not impossible.
+Finally, attending to your loved one with constipation can be difficult, but it’s not impossible.
 With the right knowledge, you can do this.
 Don’t forget about taking care of yourself and keeping your business going while you are caregiving.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+I’m here to assist you on this journey; schedule your planning session with me so we can look at how to keep your life and your business running smoothly.